Chadian peacekeeper killed in attack on U.N. base in northern Mali

 MINUSMA said it had seen armed groups heading toward the area on Friday, calling it a violation of the terms of an earlier ceasefire.
 Peace talks between Mali’s government and separatist groups on the future of the restive north are due to resume soon in Algiers.

-Reporting by Tiemoko Diallo and Adama Diarra; Additional reporting by Daniel Flynn in Dakar; Editing by Raissa Kasolowsky
+Reporting by Tiemoko Diallo and Adama Diarra; Additional reporting by Daniel Flynn in Dakar and Louis Charbonneau in New York; Editing by Raissa Kasolowsky